-Origin: Catch phrase popularised by Gollum in both the Hobbit and Lord of the Rings books and films.
+Origin: Catchphrase popularised by Gollum in both the Hobbit and Lord of the Rings books and films.
 The phrase refers to the ‘One Ring’ a magical piece of jewellery which, when put on, renders the wearer invisible.
-It also has a nasty habit of warping the mind of whomever possesses it and causes them to refer to it as ‘My Precious’ …but in the end it’s not really theirs, its Sauron’s.
+It also has a nasty habit of warping the mind of whoever possesses it and causes them to refer to it as ‘My Precious’ …but, in the end, it’s not really theirs, its Sauron’s.

 22. “Do you want to play a game?”

 Origin: The catchphrase of a creepy looking doll controlled by a serial killer known as ‘Jigsaw’.
 The phrase is uttered prior to listing a set of horrific instructions where a captor (or captors) tend to be forced into mutilating themselves or someone else… lovely.

 Made famous in Pirates of the Caribbean (2003)

 Origin: Johnny Depp (Capt.
 Jack Sparrow) uses “Savvy” as a verb on several occasions as a one-word question after his explanations of Pirate Lore, “The Code”, or another diatribe during the Pirates of the Caribbean film series.
 Basically, it can be used interchangeably with ‘Do you Understand’.
 As a noun, it means shrewdness and practical knowledge, Savvy?

 Made famous in Mary Poppins (1964)